antarctica/lantern/docs/data-model.md

   - to determine if a record is part of the Catalogue
 - include an `identification.identifier.contacts.*.contact` with at least the 'pointOfContact' role
   - for use with the item contact tab
-- MUST use unique identifiers for extents if included
+- use unique identifiers for extents
-- MUST structure any [Aliases](#item-aliases) as below if included:
+- structure any [Aliases](#item-aliases) as below if included:
   - MUST use values in the form: `{prefix}/{value}`
   - MUST use an allowed prefix for each hierarchy level, as per [2]
   - MUST NOT use UUIDs in values (to avoid conflicts with `file_identifier` values)